epfllibrary/2018-11-20-epfl-git-novice/_episodes/14-supplemental-branches.md

 objectives:
 - "Understand how to use branches with Git"
 keypoints:
-- "Create branches"
+- "`git branch` Create branches"
+- "`git checkout` Work in the branche"
-- "Merge branches"
+- "`git merge` Merge branches"
 ---
 In very simple terms, git branches are individual projects within a git repository.
 Different branches within a repository can have completely different files and folders, or it could have everything the same except for some lines of code in a file.